Twists of superconformal algebras: 5d and 6d Superconformal Twists

 \subsection{6d Twists}

 In dimension 6 there exist $\mc N=(k,0)$ superconformal algebras for all positive integers $k$.
-We can identify superconformal algebras in dimension $6$ with the simple super Lie algebras $\osp(8|2k)$ using the triality isomorphism to identify the defining representation of $\so(8,\CC)$ with a (Weyl) spinor representation.
-Thus, writing $\sconf(6|k,\CC) = \osp(8|2k)$ for the $\mc N=k$ superconformal algebra, we can identify the even part with
+We can identify superconformal algebras in dimension $6$ with the simple super Lie algebras $\osp(8|2k)$ using the triality isomorphism to view the defining representation of $\so(8,\CC)$ as a (Weyl) spinor representation.
+Thus, writing $\sconf(6|k,\CC) = \osp(8|2k)$ for the $\mc N=(k,0)$ superconformal algebra, we can identify the even part with

 and the odd part with

 where $V_8$ is the defining representation of $\so(8,\CC)$, which is transformed into the Weyl spinor representation $S_+$ by the triality automorphism of $\so(8,\CC)$.
 As before, $W_{2k}$ denotes the $2k$-dimensional defining representation of~$\sp(2k,\CC)$.